awsdocs/amazon-connect-admin-guide/doc_source/assign-security-profile-customer-profile.md

   + View profiles that are autopopulated in the agent app\.
   + Search for profiles\.
   + View details stored in customer profiles \(for example, Name, Address\)\.
-  + Associate Contact Records to profiles, as shown in the following image\.
+  + Associate contact records to profiles, as shown in the following image\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/customer-profiles-associate.png)
 + **Edit**: Enables agents to edit details in the customer profile \(for example, change address\)\.
 They inherit **View** permissions by default\.
 + **Create**: Enables agents to create and save a new profile\.
 They inherit **View** permissions by default, but don't inherit **Edit** permissions\.